Why we exist

 Kill the friction

-Every tap, every screen, every second between "I want to go" and "I'm inside" — we obsess over removing it.
-Checkout without an account.
-Entry with a scan.
-No printouts, no name lookups, no lines.
+Every screen, every tap, every fraction of a second between “I want to be there” and actually standing in the space.
+We obsess over removing it.
+Reserving a spot requires no account.
+Entry requires only a scan.
+No printouts, no clipboard lookups, no bottlenecks.

 Radical transparency